bmedicke/REED/gdb/readme.md

 * [github.com/snare/voltron](https://github.com/snare/voltron)

 Provides "views" into certain aspects of the debugger (not just GDB).
-My favorite two are:
+My favorite is the stack view.

-* Registers
-* The Stack

-Changes since the last instruction are color coded and you can quickly scroll through the stack.<br>
+Changes since the last instruction are color coded and you can quickly scroll through the memory near the current frame (both ways).

 Voltron views can be displayed in any TTY but they really shine when you use them in tmux (or screen).

 Here's an example from the main readme: